 Our objective is to provide a high quality water distribution system and an efficiently operating wastewater collection system to serve existing and future customers.
-Our infrastructure strategy is to carefully maintain our existing systems and ensure future additions and replacements will meet District standards.
+Through the master planning process, our infrastructure strategy is to carefully maintain our existing systems and ensure future additions and replacements will meet District standards.

-- 2.1 Improvements and expansion plans existing water delivery and wastewater collection systems - 2.2 Develop an Ord office/Corporation Yard facilities Master Plan - 2.3 Develop and implement an Asset Management Plan - 2.4 Further implement the Districts Geographic Information System - 2.5 Further implement and develop the existing Computer Maintenance Management System (CMMS) - 2.1 Improvements and expansion plans existing water delivery and wastewater collection systems To ensure the District is providing services in a cost efficient and timely manner the 2006 Water Master Plan and 2005 Wastewater System Master Plans will be updated to reflect the existing and future needs of the community.
-Additionally, the Urban Water Management Plan will be reviewed and updated to ensure that the District has a clear understanding of potential future demands within the District and that implemented conservation measures are appropriate. - 2.1.1 Existing Infrastructure Plan -The 2006 Water System Master Plan and 2005 Wastewater System Master Plan identified existing infrastructure deficiencies that need to be addressed in the Capital Improvement Plan (CIP).
+- 2.1 Improvements and expansion plans for existing water delivery and wastewater collection systems. - 2.2 Develop an office/corporation yard Facilities Master Plan. - 2.3 Develop and implement an Asset Management Plan. - 2.4 Continue the development of the District's Geographic Information System. - 2.5 Continue the development of the District's Computer Maintenance Management System (CMMS). - 2.1 Improvements and expansion plans for existing water delivery and wastewater collection systems To ensure the District is providing services in a cost efficient and timely manner, the 2006 Water Master Plan and 2005 Wastewater System Master Plans will be updated to reflect the existing and future needs of the community.
+Additionally, the Urban Water Management Plan will be reviewed and updated to ensure that the District has a clear understanding of potential future demands within the District and that implemented conservation measures are appropriate.
+(2015) - 2.1.1 Existing Infrastructure Plan The 2006 Water System Master Plan and 2005 Wastewater System Master Plan identified existing infrastructure deficiencies that need to be addressed in the Capital Improvement Plan (CIP).
 The existing CIP will be a prioritized list of recommended improvements to both systems.
 The District's CIP will be reviewed annually to ensure that construction projects are replacing aged facilities prior to catastrophic failure.
 The yearly CIP review will include a one year, five year and ten year look-ahead to ensure potential infrastructure liabilities are funded and adequate reserves are maintained for repair and replacement.
 A communication plan for informing the public and District Board/staff of the various projects in the existing system CIP will be prepared.
-The projects identified will be placed in future budgets and constructed as recommended in the Master Plans.
+The projects identified will be placed in future budgets as recommended in the Master Plans.